MuokaPWambua/MuokaPWambua/README.md

 - 📈 Quantitative Finance

-- 💬 They say conversation rule a nation
+- 💬 Jack of all trades is not an abuse

 - 📫 How to reach me **muokapwambua@gmail.com**